minte9/spring-boot-pages/jwt/README.md

 ### Token auth

-The client uses that token to access the `protected` resources.
+The client uses token to access the `protected` resources.

 #-- ../../hello.sh --#